 When it comes to developing software, I strive to iteratively produce high-quality instructions.

-Understanding past and future of the project.
+And understanding past and future of the project.

 Email: tristangramsch@gmail.com